Ashkan-Yaldaie/thesis/documents/Thesis.md

 - Two remotely controlled sockets
 - A thermometer
 - One remotely controlled switch with dimming functionality
-- A sensor that determines whether a door is opened or closed
+- A sensor that determines whether a door is opened

 Another package that costs €209 contains three extra distantly controlled sockets plus a thermometer for the refrigerator.
 Product's users are able to control these devices locally and remotely.
 (Clas ohlson 2015)